weltbester/cpyFileWoComments/README.md

-# twoIPsInSameSubnet
+# cpyFileWoComments
-Template for C programs with Makefile, Header- and Implementationfiles
+Copies a file with comments into a file without comments.